cmugpi/cmugpi.github.io/initial-setup/index.md

 color support, easier theming, vertical splits, advanced `tmux` integration, and more.

+Sshing is simple; run the following command, replacing `ANDREWID` with your Andrew ID:

+{% highlight bash %}
+ssh ANDREWID@unix.andrew.cmu.edu
+{% endhighlight %}

+When you enter this, you will be prompted for a password--it's the same password you use to log onto WebISO.

 To facilitate quick sshing, you should edit the __ssh config file__.
-Use the following command to do that (you don't need to understand this command yet--we'll teach you what you need to know to understand it during the semester).
-Just copy and paste the command into your terminal and hit enter.
+Use the following command to do that (you don't need to understand this command yet--we'll cover it later in the semester).
+Copy and paste the command into your terminal and hit enter.

 {% highlight bash %}
 mkdir -p ~/.ssh; touch ~/.ssh/config; nano ~/.ssh/config